ESOF 2018 Steering Committee members

 He began his professional research career in 1985 in the department of materials science at the Swiss Federal Institute of Technology (EPFL) in Lausanne (Switzerland), prior to appointment in 1993 as university professor of process engineering at the National School for Advanced Study of the Chemical Industries (ENSIC), the chemical engineering faculty of the University of Lorraine in Nancy (France).

-A member of the National Academy of Technologies of France, Professor Matlosz has been President and CEO of the ANR since September 2014 and was elected President of Science Europe in November 2015.
+A member of the National Academy of Technologies of France, Professor Matlosz has been President and CEO of the ANR (2014-2017) abd President of Science Europe (2015-2017).

 Eric M. Meslin (Canada)